Somchandra17/Simple-Keyboard-Emulator/README.md

 ## Installation

 1. Make sure you have Python installed on your system.
-You can download the latest version of Python from the official Python website: [python.org](https://www.python.org/downloads/)

 2. Install the required libraries by running the following command: